Vickythedeveloper/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Display the contents of files /etc/passwd and /etc/hosts Write a script that displays the last 10 lines of file /etc/passwd
 5. I'd prefer the first ones actually
+6. Write a sctipt that displays the third line of the file iacta